proxmox/proxmox-backup/docs/introduction.rst

 :Performance: The whole software stack is written in :term:`Rust`, which provides high speed and memory efficiency.

+:Compression: Ultra fast `LZ4`_ compression is able to compress several gigabytes of data per second.

 :Open Source: No secrets.
 You have access to the whole source tree.

-:Compression: Ultra fast `LZ4`_ compression is able to compress several gigabytes of data per second.
+:Support: Commercial support options available from `Proxmox`_.

 Why Backup?
 -----------